jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 “Where,” Lance would ask, “does he get his confidence?”

-To Larry, Lance and I are mere clowns.
-Lance and I are the ones that pay attention to Larry’s brutally practical, clear-eyed life advice.
+To Tim, Lance and I are mere clowns.
+Lance and I are the ones that pay attention to Tim’s brutally practical, clear-eyed life advice.
 But Jon gets his respect.
 <center>&#42;</center>
 Jon graduated and got a job in New York City.
 I was in and out of school and found myself in Cambodia.
 “Don’t get married in Cambodia,” Jon had said.
 “Don’t be stupid.”